Battle of Champaubert: Action

 Lagrange's division angled to the left toward Bannay, led by the 2nd Light Infantry Regiment and a marine battalion, while Ricard's division marched straight toward Baye.
 Olsufiev sent Evstafi Evstafievich Udom with two jäger infantry battalions to clear the French skirmishers out of Baye.
 As the French pressure increased, Udom was reinforced so that he had the 10th, 12th, 22nd and 38th Jäger Regiments and six guns.
 Around 11:00 am Ricard pressed Udom's troops back into Baye and the nearby woods.
 Olsufiev sent a brigade and six guns to hold the right flank while the bulk of his corps deployed between Baye and Bannay.
 The French brought 12 guns into action as more and more of their soldiers passed the bridge and arrived on the field.
 Pierre Pelleport's brigade led Lagrange's division as it assaulted Bannay.
 At 1:00 pm Olsufiev was still holding out on his forward position.
 At that hour, the Russian commander held a council of war in which his generals voted for a retreat to Étoges.
 Olsufiev refused, saying that he had specific orders to hold Champaubert.

 Seeing that a small wood was the key to the position, Marmont organized a general attack.
 He sent the 113th Line Infantry forward deployed in skirmish order.
 Assisted by a horse artillery battery from I Cavalry Corps and a lancer squadron under Cyrille-Simon Picquet, Ricard's division captured Baye.
 Lagrange attacked between Baye and Bannay.
 Ney's divisions began to arrive and his guns pounded Bannay.
 Bordesoulle's cavalry on the right and Jean-Pierre Doumerc's on the left began edging around the Russian flanks.
 The 7th Battalion of the 4th Light Infantry were the first French troops to occupy Baye while Pelleport's brigade took Bannay.
 Olsufiev pulled back and established a new line at the Andecy Farm.
-As French cavalry began to envelop both flanks, the Russian withdrew again toward Champaubert.
+As French cavalry began to envelop both flanks, the Russians withdrew again toward Champaubert.